- Osome Blog SG

 2 Save on corporate taxes in Singapore

-One of the most significant advantages of establishing a holding company in Singapore (whether it is a limited liability company or a private limited company) is the potential to save on corporate taxes compared to other countries that implement a worldwide taxation system.
-In Singapore, if you start a holding company, you can operate without the constant concern of being taxed twice as long as you meet specific criteria, such as ensuring that your income is primarily earned outside of Singapore.
+One of the most significant advantages of establishing a holding company structure in Singapore (whether it is a limited liability company or a private limited company) is the potential to save on corporate taxes compared to other countries that implement a worldwide taxation system.
+In Singapore, a holding company can operate without the constant concern of double taxation, provided it meets specific conditions, such as earning foreign-sourced income that is not remitted into Singapore.
 This favourable tax environment allows businesses to focus on their day-to-day operations while retaining more of their earnings, facilitating growth and reinvestment opportunities.

 3 Double Taxation Agreements (DTAs)